kamperh/kamperh.github.io/notes/writing.md

 Figures and tables
 ------------------
-- Figure and table captions are always full sentences.
+- Figure and table captions are always full sentences (ending with a full stop).
 The caption should be self-contained, i.e. it should be possible for the reader to get a fairly good understanding of the figure or table by just reading the caption.
 This means that "Model diagram" or "Illustration of the AwsmeCat approach" are not good captions.
 - If you did not make a figure yourself, it requires a citation in the figure caption otherwise it is plagiarism.
 You can also ask the author directly whether it is okay to use their figure; then you should not only cite them,